mikeroyal/Self-Hosting-Guide/README.md

 [Kitematic](https://kitematic.com/) is a simple application for managing Docker containers on Mac, Linux and Windows letting you control your app containers from a graphical user interface (GUI).

+[HashiCorp Nomad](https://www.nomadproject.io/) is a simple and flexible scheduler and orchestrator to deploy and manage containers and non-containerized applications across on-premises and clouds at scale.

 [Open Container Initiative](https://opencontainers.org/about/overview/) is an open governance structure for the express purpose of creating open industry standards around container formats and runtimes.

 [Buildah](https://buildah.io/) is a command line tool to build Open Container Initiative (OCI) images.
 It can be used with Docker, Podman, Kubernetes.